Best Practices for Online Teaching

 • Compare your eLearn Classlist to Banner.
 Notify eLearn@volstate.edu of discrepancies.

-Maintaining Presence
+Maintaining Regular Presence

 • Post and hold online office hours using video conferencing.

-• Create and post mini-lectures (text or video based) to reinforce difficult course concepts.
+• Create and post mini-lectures (text or video-based) to reinforce difficult course concepts.

 • Facilitate discussion boards: